radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ### Acct-Delay-Time and Event-Timestamp

-In order to avoid congestive collapse, it is RECOMMENDED that RadSec clients which originate Accounting-Request packets (i.e. not proxies) do not include Acct-Delay-Time ({{?RFC2866, Section 5.2}}) in those packets.
+In order to avoid congestive collapse, it is RECOMMENDED that RadSec clients which originate Accounting-Request packets (i.e., not proxies) do not include Acct-Delay-Time ({{?RFC2866, Section 5.2}}) in those packets.
 Instead, those clients SHOULD include Event-Timestamp ({{?RFC2869, Section 5.3}}), which is the time at which the original event occurred.
 The Event-Timestamp MUST NOT be updated on any retransmissions, as that would both negate the meaning of Event-Timestamp, and create the same problem as with Acct-Delay-Time.